How To Make An Offer On A House

-The first major step is usually the inspection contingency where you hire a professional to find out if there are any issues you may have missed during your showings.
+The first major step is usually the home inspection where you hire a professional to find out if there are any issues you may have missed during your showings.
 Once that is complete more negotiations occur regarding asking for repairs, a reduction in price, or cash from the seller at the closing table to help with your closing costs.
 Next up is the appraisal, where your lender sends an expert out to assess the value of the home.

 If it comes in at or above value, things keep moving along.
 If not, more negotiation can occur as you try and ensure you don't overpay for the home and the lender feels comfortable approving your loan.
 Side note: cash deals do not require an appraisal, since there is no loan.
 Once you are through appraisal the only big item between you and the closing table is the final approval of your loan.

 The Bottom Line

 Once you’ve found the home of your dreams, you can let out a big sigh of relief.
 The long and sometimes stressful house hunting process is finally over.
 Now it’s time to put in an offer that the sellers can’t pass up.
 By following these tips, you’ll be a step ahead of the competition and in your new home before you know it.
 If you’re ready to find out how much home you can afford, check out our home affordability calculator.

 Viewing 1 - 2 of 2

 How Much Money Do You Need To Buy A House?